-Section 6 consists of a summary table of all mitigation measures to be adhered to during the operational and decommissioning-phases.
+Section 6 consists of a summary table of all mitigation measures to be adhered to during the decommissioning-phases.

-Section 7 consists of a summary table of all monitoring requirements for the operational and decommissioning-phases.
+Section 7 consists of a summary table of all monitoring requirements for the decommissioning-phase.

 Section 8 outlines the proposals for reviewing compliance with the provisions of this report